mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/index.md

 You can now use your laptop or USB drive to transfer pre-created air-gapped bundles, including OS dependencies and DKP binaries into your air-gapped environment with no external connectivity.
 This improves the availability of the DKP air-gapped deployment and productivity of your IT operations team.

-For more information, see the [air-gapped bundle](????????) documentation.
+For more information, see the [air-gapped bundle](../choose-infrastructure) documentation in the choose infrastructure topics.

 ### Unified DKP user interfaces

 The unified DKP user interface provides a smooth experience independent of where you start your journey.
-Both DKP Essential and DKP Enterprise customers will have similar experiences in the User Interface, with DKP Enterprise customers gaining access to additional features and benefits simply by entering their DKP Enterprise [license key](../../licensing/).
+Both DKP Essential and DKP Enterprise customers will have similar experiences in the User Interface, with DKP Enterprise customers gaining access to additional features and benefits simply by entering their DKP Enterprise [license key](/dkp/kommander/2.2/licensing/).

 ### DKP Insights

 This new predictive analytics tool provides greater support productivity, speed, and reduced costs.
-The [DKP Insights](../../insights/) Engine collects events and metrics on the Attached cluster, and uses rule-based heuristics on potential problems of varying criticality, so they can be quickly identified and resolved.
+The [DKP Insights](/dkp/kommander/2.2/insights/) Engine collects events and metrics on the Attached cluster, and uses rule-based heuristics on potential problems of varying criticality, so they can be quickly identified and resolved.
 These Insights are then forwarded and displayed in the DKP Insights Dashboard, where it assists you with routine tasks such as:

 - Resolving common issues
 - Monitoring resource usage